Pitxi/MaterialLibs/projects/pitxi/ngx-mat-data-filter/README.md

-# Angular Material Lib for Data Filters Creation
+# Angular Material library for data filters creation

 Use Material components to create powerful filters for different types of data.
 This library provides a directive and several components and objects that allow the creation of complex data filters to use within your Angular Material application.
+This library depends on [@pitxi/ngx-cdk-data-filter](https://www.npmjs.com/package/@pitxi/ngx-cdk-data-filter).

 ## Installation